Afternoon Tea at The Lobby – The Peninsula Hotel Hong Kong

 The Peninsula hotel is a classic old charm.
 I casually walked past the iconic Rolls Royce parked in front of the hotel, which I heard was available for the hotel guests.
 Inside the high-ceiling lobby, as I glided through the marble floor, long carpeted stairs captured my eyes.
 Canon in D played by a string quartet on the upstairs balcony filled the air in the elaborately decorated space.

 Before the afternoon tea hour began, the Lobby was already full of guests enjoying brunch or coffee.
 The clientele was quite international with a good mix of Asians and Westerners.
 Quite impressive.

 Not disappointedly, I would say the afternoon tea at the Peninsula was as expected.
 It is the classic afternoon tea you would expect British ladies would have at Woburn Abbey.

 The Lobby offers many selections of tea to choose from: the Peninsula classic (Earl Grey), flavored, organic blend and organic herbal infusions (Moroccan mint, chamomile orange blossom, verbena, rooibos tangerine and Swiss herbs).
 I debated between Moroccan mint and verbena.
-Per waitress’ recommendation, I chose verbena.
-Initially, I was slighted concerned about the lemon-y flavor from its description; however, I was satisfied that it was rather refreshing than sour.
+Per the waitress’ recommendation, I chose verbena.
+Initially, I was slightly concerned about the lemon-y flavor from its description; however, I was satisfied that it was rather refreshing than sour.